idiotandrobot/Markdown-For-Visual-Studio/README.markdown

 How To
 ------

+###Enabling the tool

+Set the "Custom Tool" property on each of your markdown files to "Markdown".

+The HTML output will now be automatically created every time you save the markdown source file.

 ###Naming Convention for your markdown files

-So the tool can infer what file extension you would like to create you should use the following filename pattern:
+The tool can infer the file extension to output using an inline value:

 	filename.[required_extension].md or filename.[required_extension].markdown

-examples:

-	test1.html.md
-	test1.cshtml.md

-produces:

-	test1.html
-	test1.cshtml
+####Examples

+  `test1.html.md` -> `test1.html`
+  `test1.cshtml.md` -> `test1.cshtml`
+  `test1.html.markdown` -> `test1.html`

+or alternatively you can use the Custom Tool Namespace property on the Markdown file

+####Examples

+**Custom Tool Namespace**: html

+  `test1.md` -> `test1.html`
+  `test1.markdown` -> `test1.html`
+  `test1.txt` -> `test1.html`

+####N.B.

+1. An inline value will override a namespace value.
+2. If a namespace value is not specified the Markdown file Project "Default namespace" property will be used.

-###Enabling the tool
+###Debugging the tool

-Set the "CustomTool" property on each of your markdown files to "Markdown".

-The HTML output will now be automatically created every time you save the markdown source file.
+Requires [Visual Studio 2010 SDK](http://www.microsoft.com/en-gb/download/details.aspx?id=2680) (there is an [SP1](http://visualstudiogallery.msdn.microsoft.com/25622469-19d8-4959-8e5c-4025d1c9183d/) but it refused to install on my system).

+In the Project Debug tab set Start Action to "Start external program" and enter the path to the Visual Studio 2010 devenv.exe.
+Set "Command line arguments" to '/rootsuffix Exp'.

 Credits
 =======